sometimesstudy/two-stage-robust-optimization/README.md

 # Two-Stage-Robust-Optimization
-Two stage robust optimization using a column-and-constraint generation (C&amp;CG) method.
+Two stage robust optimization using a column-and-constraint generation (C&amp;CG) method and Benders Decomposition.
 This is an example code for the classical C&CG algorithm for two stage robust optimization, which is programmed by original Python Gurobi solver.

 please refer to